 “Every time you get discouraged, start to stress, or doubt that we are going to win this game, I want you to envision the message on this whiteboard.”

-It was halftime, her JCU team down only five points to the #15 team in the country for D3, and the captain of the team was willing her squad of David’s to take down Goliath.
+It was halftime, her JCU team down only five points to the #15 team in the country for D3, and the team captain was willing her squad of David’s to take down Goliath.
 Coming into the game, JCU’s record was 5-17, and ONU’s was 20-2, but this didn’t deter her from trying to manifest a win, which included a big and bold declaration of what she believed would be the final score when the scoreboard showed double zeros.

 Up to this point of a long and grueling season, a young team made up of eight freshman, two sophomores, three juniors and one senior swallowed the bitter pill of losing on a regular basis.
 However, the record was not indicative of the talent.
 Inexperience got the best of them most days.

 And to do our best is the 4th and final agreement in Don Miguel’s The Four Agreements.
-As a wrap up to the first three agreements, be impeccable with your words, don’t take things personally, and don’t make assumptions, the book encourages us to put our best foot forward in living out these contracts we make with ourselves.
+As a wrap-up to the first three agreements, be impeccable with your words, don’t take things personally, and don’t make assumptions, the book encourages us to put our best foot forward in living out these contracts we make with ourselves.

 Heavens to Betsy, what a relief!
 Especially in the mom gig.
 Because if I need to be perfecto in doling out the dictionary, or in recognizing not everything spins around my orbit (dang it!), or that assumptions make for ugly dinner guests, well then everyone around me I’m doomed.
 For the record, I have zero idea who Betsy is, but she must be a wise woman if the trajectory towards her is heavens away.

-Which is what the JCU women’s basketball team has done all year: accepting the losing as part of the journey.
+This is what the JCU women’s basketball team has done all year: accepting the losing as part of the journey.
 Learning from their mistakes and continuing to believe their time would come.
 If a perfect record was the only measure of the girls’ worth, disillusion and defeat would have surely settled deep in their hearts.
-But these amazing young women never gave up, on themselves or each other.
+But these amazing young women never gave up on themselves or each other.

 The second half of the basketball game was a grind.
 A clear eyes, full heart, can’t lose mentality dictated play until the final buzzer sounded: JCU 68 ONU 66 00:00.
 Sweet Victory.
-The captain spot on to the digit with her prediction in the win column–a leader who just happens to be my baby girl.
+The captain was spot on to the digit with her prediction in the win column–a leader who just happens to be my baby girl.
 Never mind that she’s 20.

 My daughter willed her team to a triumph, just like God wills us to succeed as moms.
 You can do it, momma.
 Just believe.
-These are the whispers we need to carry around in our heart.
+These are the whispers we need to carry around in our hearts.

 Keep on keepin on, crazy Mommas!